mo7amedaliEbaid/nibbles-ecommerce-food/README.md

 - **Kid Accounts:** Enable users to create accounts for their kids with a dedicated `AddKidScreen`.

+- **Responsive Layouts:** The UI design is responsive, adapting gracefully to various screen sizes.

 ## Directory Structure

 The project is organized into several directories: